SoftAnkit005/evershop_new/packages/product_review/README.md

 ### Step 2: Enable the extension

-Edit the `config/default.json` file in the root directory of your EverShop installation and add the following line to the `extensions` section:
+Edit the `config/default.json` file in the root directory of your Dr.Bwc Dr.Bwc installation and add the following line to the `extensions` section:

 ```json
 {